 Sometimes it's tying the knot.
 Sometimes, untying one.
-I've done both for nearly 20 years as a copywriter and creative director, digital and otherwise.
+I've done both for over 20 years as a copywriter and creative director, digital and otherwise.
 As a leader, I've been a pitch team leader in over $200 million in new business wins (Staples, United, UPS, Panera, H&R Block), navigated hundreds of projects from concept and strategy to successful metrics report, and helped dozens of creatives grow from the junior ranks to seats with a better view.
 All with a mercifully low degree of egodrama and a high degree of nose-to-the-grindstone problem solving.
 See Where I've Been, or sample some work below.